 13. Has Accredible ever received a request from public authorities for Personal Data of individuals located in European Economic Area, Switzerland, and/or the United Kingdom?
 If yes, please explain.

-13.a Answer: No.
+Answer: No.

-14. What safeguards will Accredible apply during transmission and to the processing of Personal Data in countries outside of the European Economic Area, Switzerland, and/or the United Kingdom that have not been found to provide an adequate level of protection under Applicable Laws?
+14. What safeguards will Accredible apply during transmission and to the processing of Personal Data in countries outside of the European Economic Area, Switzerland, and/or the United Kingdom that have not been found to provide an adequate level of protection under Applicable Law.

-14.a Answer: As set forth in Exhibit 1.
+Answer: As set forth in Exhibit 1 to the Accredible DPA.

 Exhibit 3 – Standard Contractual Clauses